Network

 New Objects

 There are two ways to add objects for the client.
 The default way is to take the deserialized object from the server and simply add it to its corresponding parent.
 This works for most cases.
 But some objects require the constructor be run locally or with specific parameters.
 For those cases there are the getConstructorParameters() and constructWithParameters(parameters) functions in the Networkable interface.
-No matter how the object was created afterwards the update method is called with the same object from the server again.
+No matter how the object was created, afterwards the update method is called again with the same object from the server.
 The update happens after the object has been added to the scene graph.

 Example